 Just like your answer above, choose a specific experience where there is a positive moral to the story.
 Talk about the mistake, but spend more time in your response discussing how it helped you to learn, grow, and evolve as a person.

-6. Why Should You be the One to Receive this Scholarship?
+6. Why Should You Be the One to Receive This Scholarship?

 All students have a need, but what they want to know is why you are worth investing in.
-Your answer should include information about what makes you unique, and how your past successes will feed into your future success.
+Your answer should include information about what makes you unique and how your past successes will feed into your future success.
 Tell them why you are a good investment, and give them a narrative to back up your claims.

 They know you don’t have a crystal ball, but the scholarship committee is still looking for reassurance that you have a game plan.